thanhLoc1087/thanhLoc1087/README.md

 # Hi, I’m @thanhLoc1087
+- Software Engineer - Back-end
-- Software Engineering graduated from HCM University of Information Technology in 2025
+- Graduated from HCM University of Information Technology in 2025
 - Contact me at: thanhlocne246@gmail.com

 <!---